hanishkvc/fork-prg-multimedia-FFmpeg/README.md

 ## Branch: hkvcFBTilePlusLean

-Contains libavutil/fbtile.c|h, which allows tiling transform wrt framebuffer. i.e tiling and detiling.
+Contains libavutil/fbtile.c|h, which allows tiling and detiling transform wrt framebuffer, using the cpu.
+It contains a generic tile walking logic, which can be easily configured to support new tile layouts.

 Contains hwcontext_drm detile support.
+Tile layout is determined from the format_modifier of the framebuffer.

 Contains hwdownload with fbdetile option, which allows detiling while capturing live, if requested by user.

-Contains fbdetile video filter which allows detiling on already captured content, as a seperate pass.
-It also allows tiling of a already captured content.
+Contains fbtiler video filter which allows tiling or detiling of the avframes passed to it.
+It can be used for detiling an already captured content, as a seperate pass.
+It could also be used to tile existing contents for experimentation or easy simple and stupid scrambling or ....

 KMSGrab GetFB2 for format_modifier